-All operations that can be performed on unsigned integers are described in Section 8.5.
+All operations that can be performed on unsigned integers are described in Section 8.6.

 7.1.6.3.
 Signed Integers Signed integers are represented using two's complement.
 An integer with W bits is declared as: int<W>.
 W must be an expression that evaluates to a compile-time known value that is a positive integer.
+Note that int<W> type refers to both cases of int<W> and int<(expression)> where the width is compile-time known.